NetSuite Pricing: Facets, Factors, and Features to Consider

 What does the information say?
 How can we inform this decision outside of what’s in our noggins?

-Ultimately, a data culture facilitates strategic discussions and better decision-making, rooted in unbiased, accurate, and relevant data.
+Ultimately, a data culture facilitates strategic discussions and better decision-making, rooted in unbiased, accurate, and relevant metrics and data points.

 Why Is Data Culture Important?